asterics/FLipPad/Documentation/UserManual/FLipPadUserManual.md

 The existing commands can be chosen from the drop-down menu.

 In this window you can also manage IR commands.
-Next to *New IR Command*, you can enter a name and then click RECORD - point your IR remote to the side of the FlipPad where the LEDs stick out and send the IR command (there is a 10 seconds time limit for the recording phase).
-The new command is now stored in the FlipPad and can be chosen and replayed by selecting it's name in the drop down menu.
+Next to *New IR Command*, you can enter a name and then click RECORD - point your IR remote to the side of the FLipPad where the LEDs stick out and send the IR command (there is a 10 seconds time limit for the recording phase).
+The new command is now stored in the FLipPad and can be chosen and replayed by selecting it's name in the drop down menu.
 If the command is not correctly replayed, try to increase the IR-Code timeout – for example to 250 milliseconds.
 Using *Delete IR command* commands can be deleted.

 <p align="left" width="100%">
     <img width="70%" src="./Bilder/fpk14-en.png">